 Claire Knutson first started here in 2004, and then joined us again in 2012 after taking a break to raise her young children.
 She has experience in multiple areas of eye care, including working as a surgery scheduler, an optician, and a technician specializing in contact lenses, and received her COA in 2017.
 Claire really enjoys the diversity of her job, and especially enjoys hands-on work.
 She makes it her personal goal to devote whatever time is necessary to make sure her patients have all their questions answered and needs met.
 Outside of work, she loves art and outdoor activities, particularly camping with her family.

 Nikki Driver joined us in early 2014.
 Before that, she began her career in ophthalmology in 2011 as a receptionist with a desire to move forward as a technician.
-She completed her tech training here at Cascadia Eye, and became certified September 2015.
-She is a certified Wavescan operator and assists with pre-op care and measurements for LASIK patients.
+She completed her tech training here at Cascadia Eye, and became certified as an ophthalmic assistant in September 2015.
+She went on to earn her COT certification in mid-2018.
 She finds eyes fascinating and plans to be a tech for many years to come; she especially loves connecting with every patient and learning his or her story, while still making sure each exam is accomplished with care and efficiency.
 Born and raised in Skagit Valley, Nikki loves spending time outdoors and on the water.
 She plays co-ed softball with her husband and their friends, and has two handsome boys, Bayker and Everest.

 Kelsey Freeman started working as a tech in March 2016, and finds eyes to be complex and fascinating.
-She especially loves refractions, where she can use the phoropter to get a patient seeing 20/20 again with the right lens prescription.
+She currently serves as Dr. Siapco’s scribe.
+Her favorite part of technician work is refractions, where a tech can use the phoropter to get a patient seeing 20/20 again with the right lens prescription.
 She says it’s just like magic.
 Kelsey’s background is eclectic – she previously worked as a caregiver and a barista, and studied Theology and English at Walla Walla University.
 She went to high school in Mount Vernon, and currently lives in the Skagit Valley with her husband and a fluffy border-collie mix they love to take hiking on the weekends.
 She also likes reading (Jane Austen is one of her favorite authors), playing board games, and enjoying good food.

 Jacqueline Nottis joined us as an ophthalmic technician in July 2016.
 Her first career was in developmental psychology – specifically child development – and she had her first research published on the subject at age 22!
 She applied her knowledge to teach preschool for several years, before getting the itch to learn something brand new.
 When she discovered technician training, she knew it was just what she wanted to start doing.
 With relatives who were long-term patients of Cascadia Eye, she was excited to become part of our team, and she especially loves helping patients feel comfortable and relaxed during their exam.
 Jacqueline was born and raised in Mount Vernon, coming from a large local family with strong roots in the valley.
 She has huge weekly family get-togethers, loves doing home improvement projects and furniture refinishing with her husband, and riding bikes on the beautiful Port of Skagit trails.